mxrch/darkshot/README.md

 ![](https://files.catbox.moe/0s82uu.PNG)

 If you want to make your own detection function, you can :
-1. Copy & paste the "basicDetection" function below.
+1. Copy & paste the `basicDetection` function below.
 2. Next, you can modify the conditions and everything you want.

 You only need to keep the function args, and the return of `detec_state` if the detection finds nothing.\